icaps2023/icaps2023.github.io/content/program/workshops/pair.md

 Contributions may have up to 9 pages with pages 8 and 9 containing nothing but references.

-Submissions should be made in PDF through [EasyChair](https://easychair.org/my/conference?conf=pair2023).
+Submissions should be made in PDF through the following link https://easychair.org/my/conference?conf=pair2023.

 ## Workshop Committee